-You can change your mind and cancel the investment fund contract, the initial pre-authorized chequing premium or any lump-sum premium you apply to the policy by telling us in writing within two business days of the earlier of the date you received confirmation of the transaction or five business days after it was mailed to you.
+You can change your mind and cancel the investment fund contract, the initial pre-authorized monthly premium or any lumpsum premium you apply by telling us in writing within two business days of the earlier of the date you received confirmation of the transaction or five business days after it is mailed.

 Your cancellation request has to be in writing, which can include email or letter.
-The amount returned will be the lesser of the amount of the premium being cancelled or the market value of the applicable units acquired on the day we process your request.
+The amount returned will be the lesser of the amount you invested or the value of the applicable units you acquired on the day we process your request.
 The amount returned only applies to the specific transaction and will include a refund of any sales charges or other fees you paid.
+The transaction may generate a taxable result and you are responsible for any income tax reporting and payment that may be required as result of any transaction.